thomasclarke1969/documentation/android/support/support.md

     - Detailed reproduction steps
     - Any other relevant information

+If you are encountering problems in a Relase build, or if there is another reason you cannot modify the source code to enable logging, you can turn on verbose logging from the console: `adb shell setprop log.tag.LayerSDK VERBOSE`.

 ## Contact Us
 If you still have questions, please fill out [this support form](https://support.layer.com/hc/en-us/requests/new) and our team will respond as soon as they are able during US Pacific timezone business hours.